R&D Project

 Milestone by year 2025

 We will develop key technologies for a quantum network that connects QCs through quantum communication.
-By integrating these achievements, we will implement a prototype of a quantum network in the testbed and verify the principles & technology of the system.
+By integrating these achievements, we will implement a prototype of a quantum network in the testbed and verify the principles and technology of the system.

 Performers